 - Seizing goods: to ensure the repayment of a debt, a judge may order the seizure of property or other goods.
 The executive judge may transfer the matter to the executive judge of another court, in whose jurisdiction the property lies (for example in another Emirate).

 - Imprisonment: this is likely if the respondent shows a willful refusal to pay despite being able to afford to, or if the judge fears that they will flee the country.
-Imprisonment can only be for a period of less than three years.
 Imprisonment does not negate the need for the respondent to meet the terms of the original order.

 - Travel ban: the judge can make an order preventing the respondent from leaving the country.

 If during the process of finalizing a financial agreement outside the UAE, it is anticipated that it may be necessary for the agreement/ order to be enforced within the UAE also, it is advisable to take precautionary measures.
-Either the parties could cooperate to obtain a mirror order in the UAE through an attestation case, or a cheaper option is for an agreement to be drafted in similar terms and put by both parties before the Reconciliation Committee of the UAE, resulting in an enforceable judicially approved document.
+Either the parties could cooperate to obtain a mirror order in the UAE through enforcement of the foreign judgement, or a faster option is for an agreement to be drafted in similar terms and put by both parties before the Family Guidance Department of the UAE, resulting in an enforceable judicially approved document.

 What powers are available to make orders following a foreign divorce?

-There are no specific statutory provisions dealing with financial provision after a foreign divorce.
-It would be for one party to rely on an order made by a foreign court (e.g. through an attestation then execution case), and the other party to put why it should not be enforced.
+There are no specific statutory provisions dealing with financial provisions after a foreign divorce.
+It would be for one party to rely on an order made by a foreign court (e.g., through enforcement of foreign judgement), and the other party to put why it should not be enforced.